Ethereum staking: In-depth guide on rewards & commission

 Types of rewards

-1. Attestation rewards - Every epoch (6.4 minutes) the validator must “attest” - to vote in favor of the validator’s view of the chain.
+- Attestation rewards: Every epoch (6.4 minutes) the validator must "attest" by voting in favor of the validator's view of the chain.
 Rewards are given for submitting attestations.
 A common way to measure this performance is to look at the effectiveness rate.
 Performance and reliability play an important role in maximizing this reward.

-2. Proposal rewards - Proposers are randomly selected validators that are rewarded for proposing the next block to the Ethereum network.
-Your chance to propose a block is proportional to the total number of validators, eg the more validators the higher the chances.
+- Proposal rewards: Proposers are randomly selected validators that are rewarded for proposing the next block to the Ethereum network.
+Your chance to propose a block is proportional to the total number of validators.
 Roughly it takes about 60 days for a single validator to propose.
-A useful tool here can help you visualize your chances.
 The rewards are relatively large.

-3. Sync committee rewards—A lesser-known reward type is the Sync committee, a committee of 512 validators randomly assigned by the Ethereum network every 27 hours (256 epochs).
+- Sync committee rewards: A lesser-known reward type is the Sync committee, a committee of 512 validators randomly assigned by the Ethereum network every 27 hours (256 epochs).
 The committee's role is to sign the block header which is the new head of the chain of each slot.
 If chosen, the rewards are relatively large during the 27-hour period.
 Again, performance and reliability play an important role in maximizing this reward.

 Execution rewards

 A validator can also be rewarded for execution tasks each epoch.
 This reward is dependent on the transaction volume or the demand of Ethereum L1.
-It is directly related to the gas fees, and demand for inclusion, order from MEV.
+It is directly related to gas fees and demand for inclusion from MEV.

 Types of rewards

-2. Maximal Extractable Value (MEV)—Paid by users, mainly MEV searchers looking to capitalize on trading arbitrage and liquidation opportunities.
+- Maximal Extractable Value (MEV): Paid by users, mainly MEV searchers looking to capitalize on trading arbitrage and liquidation opportunities.
 MEV is a term used to encapsulate the profit a validator can make by including, excluding, and reordering transactions in the blocks they create.

 Unique to stakefish, we provide a MAX MEV smoothing pool that collects all the fee/MEV and distributes it evenly to all users with a smart contract.
 We leverage major MEV relays to maximize your rewards.
-These relays, not limited, are: flashbots, bloxroute, blocknative, eden, ultrasound, and agnostics.
+These relays, not limited to, are: flashbots, bloxroute, blocknative, eden, ultrasound, and agnostics.

-Most of our competitors, notably P2P, Kiln, or Allnodes, do not provide a smoothing pool.
+Most of our competitors do not provide a smoothing pool.
 This means fee/MEV fluctuates at the same rate as your block proposals, which is a high degree of fluctuation.
 It may take 2+ months for a single validator to see any reward.
 In contrast to stakefish, you can collect the reward daily with the MAX MEV smoothing pool.

 Commission